 - The Education Manager analyzes the DRDP reports at the Program, Site and Teacher levels.

 - Analysis of the data is shared with Education Team, Management Team, Child Development Director, Policy Council and Governing Board

 - Analysis shared with the teaching staff to aid in curriculum planning.

-- The Project Manager has the responsibility to analyze data on child outcomes that centers on patterns of progress for groups of children over time as they receive services through the program year to address school readiness.
+- The Education Manager has the responsibility to analyze data on child outcomes that centers on patterns of progress for groups of children over time as they receive services through the program year to address school readiness.

 - Data is analyzed to answer the following questions:

 - What are the patterns of progress and accomplishments for groups of children in different domains and indicators of learning and development?

 - What are the patterns of outcomes for children in different program options, forms of service, and service areas?

 - What are the patterns of outcome data for different groups of children, such as (a) those what begin Head Start at different levels of functioning and (b) children that receive one or two years of Head Start services?

 - What are the trends in outcome data from year to year, in terms of stability and change in patterns of progress and levels of accomplishment?